Which Rewards Programs Let You Pool Points and Miles With Others for Free? Which Rewards Programs Let You Pool Points and Miles With Others for Free?

 A few reasons spring to mind for why you might want to combine points and miles with others, and doing so for free is obviously a plus:

-- To reach a specific redemption.
+• To reach a specific redemption.
 A no-brainer, but trying to reach a particular redemption for an upcoming trip often involves juggling points between accounts.
+There may be times when you and your partner might not have enough points for an award redemption on your own, but combining points enables you to redeem a flight.

-- Allows you to transfer rewards to an account that has elite status.
+• Allows you to transfer rewards to an account that has elite status.
 Redeeming flights and stays through an account that has elite status can add a ton of value to your travel experience.
+Depending on your status level, this can range from free checked bags to better seats, rooms, and late checkouts.

-- Some programs require names to match for transfers to take place.
+• Some programs require names to match for transfers to take place.
 Marriott Bonvoy, for example, requires the account names on both the Marriott account and the receiving frequent flyer account to match for the transfer to go through.
-If you've had issues because of a long name or name change, transferring to a friend with common spelling could be simpler.
+If you've had issues because of a long name or name change, transferring to a friend with the same spelling across their accounts could be simpler.

 Family Pooling and Transferring Flexible Rewards for Free